Do I Need CYA (Stabilizer) in My Pool? Complete Guide

 What Is CYA and Why It Matters

 Cyanuric acid (CYA), also called stabilizer or conditioner, forms a weak bond with free chlorine in your pool water.
 This bond protects chlorine molecules from being destroyed by ultraviolet rays from the sun.
-Without CYA protection, direct sunlight can eliminate up to 90% of your pool's chlorine in just two hours.
+Without CYA protection, direct sunlight can eliminate a significant portion of your pool's chlorine within hours, with losses potentially reaching 50-75% on bright sunny days.

 Think of CYA as sunscreen for your chlorine.
 Just as sunscreen protects your skin from UV damage, CYA protects your chlorine investment from solar destruction.
 This protection dramatically reduces your chlorine consumption and helps maintain consistent sanitizer levels throughout sunny days.